frnmst/automated-tasks/docs/rules.rst

 General
 -------

-- scripts are divided by topic and placed in different directories accordingly.
+- scripts are divided by categories (topics) and placed in different directories accordingly.
 - if files are imported into a script, these will be classified as configuration files.